gary8564/project-historical-document-analysis/README.md

 * `--weights` is to input the trained model weights path.

 (c) Inference:
-To run inference of the trained models on new data, open your terminal/command line from the `src` directory and execute the following command:
+····To run inference of the trained models on new data, open your terminal/command line from the `src` directory and execute ····the following command:
 ```
 python inference.py --input ... --threshold ... --model ... --weights ...
 ```